antonysama/Abstractive_Summarization/README.md

 **Set Up:**

-**STEP 2 - Upload the dependency I sent 'pyrouge_install.ipynb', by running on colab "upload notebook" .
+**STEP 2 - Upload the dependency that was separately sent 'pyrouge_install.ipynb', by running "upload notebook" .
 Then, "run all" .
-After that, mount google drive.
+Now, mount google drive.

 **STEP 3 - Install requirements: